‘Turning the tide’: Frankfurt attracts London banks | Malay Mail

 More than four years after the vote that took Britain out of the European Union, Frankfurt is emerging the winner among EU financial capitals in attracting London’s much-coveted banking business, ahead of Paris, Milan and Amsterdam.

-The Bundesbank estimates that non-German banks could move €675 billion (RM3.3 trillion) to Europe’s largest economy.
+The Bundesbank estimates that non-German banks could move €675 billion (US$817 billion) to Europe’s largest economy.

 That is just over half the total amount of assets (€1.3 trillion) that the ECB had estimated would be transferred to the eurozone from Britain ahead of Brexit.